 My GRE and/or English language exam test scores will not be reported before the application deadline-- can I still apply?

 Applications will not be considered complete and will not be reviewed until all materials have been received.
-However, candidates are encouraged to submit the written application, statement of objectives, and financial information by November 1 for February admission and December 15 for September admission.
+However, candidates are encouraged to submit the written application, statement of objectives, and financial information by December 15 for September admission.
 In some cases, test scores and/or letters of recommendation may arrive after these deadlines.
 In these cases, applications will be reviewed as they are completed.